How are you adjusting as Covid-19 restrictions are lifted and we move into summer?

 MY TREATMENT APPROACH AND MY CLIENTS

-I collaborate with clients to help clarify concerns and identify their issues; assist them in seeing their forest through their trees.
-I embrace a person-centered approach and a belief that people are innately good (humanistic psychology) to every therapeutic relationship.
-Depending on the situation, I may use a combination of mindfulness, experiential, gestalt, or solution-focused therapy to effect the desired goal for clients.
-With couples, emotionally focused therapy is my primary approach in treatment.
+I collaborate with clients to help clarify concerns and identify issues I assist folk seeing their forest through their trees.
+I embrace a person-centered approach and a belief that people are innately good (humanistic psychology).
+Depending on situations, I may use a combination of mindfulness, experiential, gestalt, or solution-focused therapy to effect the desired goal for clients.
+With couples, emotionally focused therapy is my primary approach.

-Working together, we determine what matters most to clients.
-We often reflect on the impact of behaviors and explore alternative choices to familiar or new obstacles.
+Working closely with clients to determine what matters most to them is part of the journey.
+We often reflect on the impact of behaviors and explore alternative choices to work through familiar or new discovered obstacles.
 I offer compassionate respect for the myriad ways that everyday challenges, substance use (motivational interviewing) and family history (family systems) can inhibit healthy, fulfilling lives.

 ~ TESTIMONIALS ~